Pawan Kalyan: 2019–2024: Setback and resurgence

-Pawan Kalyan announced the Jana Sena Party's 2019 election manifesto at a public meeting in Rajahmundry, outlining measures to improve the lives of farmers, farm labourers, women, youth, and students.
+Pawan Kalyan announced the Congress's 2019 election manifesto at a public meeting in Rajahmundry, outlining measures to improve the lives of farmers, farm labourers, women, youth, and students.
 He announced that his party would contest the 2019 elections in Andhra Pradesh and Telangana in alliance with the Bahujan Samaj Party (BSP), Communist Party of India (CPI), and Communist Party of India (Marxist) (CPM).
 While actively campaigning across Andhra Pradesh, Kalyan experienced health issues, including dizziness and nausea.
 He was hospitalized and treated in Vijayawada after experiencing vomiting, dehydration, and drowsiness at Gannavaram Airport.
 The campaign resumed once he recovered.

 Jana Sena Party contested in 140 constituencies in the 2019 Andhra Pradesh Legislative Assembly election, of which, Kalyan contested in two constituencies – Gajuwaka and Bhimavaram.
 He lost in both constituencies to candidates from YSR Congress Party.
 His party was able to win from Razole, making it the only seat it won in the election.
 But the party garnered around 6% vote share.

 After the 2019 setback, Kalyan and JSP focused on highlighting issues like farmer welfare, transparent governance, poor infrastructure, illegal sand mining, women's safety, land encroachment etc. On 3 November 2019, Kalyan led a long march in Visakhapatnam in support of construction workers, against YSR Congress Party, who have been facing unemployment due to a shortage of supply of sand in Andhra Pradesh.
 On 16 January 2020, Kalyan announced his party's alliance with BJP, after three years of distancing from it.
 On 12 February 2020, he led a rally for justice to Sugali Preethi, a 15-year-old girl who was raped and murdered, in Kurnool.
 He demanded an inquiry by Central Bureau of Investigation (CBI) into the incident.
 In late 2022, Kalyan started 'Jana Vani,' a series of small public meetings to hear people's grievances.
 In 2023, he launched a state-wide yatra in his customized vehicle 'Varahi,' aimed at strengthening the party's connection with the voters.

 In the 2024 General and state Assembly elections, Kalyan played a key role in forging an alliance between JSP, TDP and BJP by limiting the number of seats his party contested.
-The alliance swept to power in a landslide victory, with Jana Sena winning each of the seats it contested — 21 MLA seats and 2 MP seats.
+The alliance swept to power in a landslide victory, with Jana Sena winning all of the seats it contested — 21 MLA seats and 2 MP seats.
 Kalyan was elected to the Andhra Pradesh Legislative Assembly from Pithapuram constituency by a margin of over 70,000 votes.